sandbergja/SubjectsPlus/README.md

 ## Docker

 Run `docker-compose up -d --build` to get a dev environment really fast!
-You will need to add data to the database manually at this point.
+You will need to add data to the database with this command:

+    docker exec -i subjectsplus_db_1 mysql -u subjectsplusdev -pdevpass subjectsplus < file_to_import.sql